crispinprojects/talkcalendar/README.md

 Talk Calendar runs on both Debian GNOME and Ubuntu GNOME.
 Both use Mutter and Wayland by default.
 In these specific use cases Intel® HD Graphics 530 and Intel® HD Graphics 630 integrated graphics units have been used.

-I have also tested Talk Calendar on Debian Xfce and Debian Budgie desktops which currently use X11 by default.
+I have also tested Talk Calendar on the Debian Xfce and Debian Budgie desktops which currently use X11 by default.

 Regarding Xfce, I believe they plan to move to using a Wayland compositor and progress can be found in their [roadmap](https://wiki.xfce.org/releng/wayland_roadmap).
 They are working on a library called [libxfce4windowing](https://gitlab.xfce.org/xfce/libxfce4windowing) which they describe as a windowing concept abstraction library for X11 and Wayland.